gabrieldemian/gpt-cli/README.md

   <PROMPT>  Your prompt

 Options:
-  -t, --tokens <TOKENS>  The max number of tokens generated per message -m, --model <MODEL>    The model to be used [default: text-davinci-003] -h, --help             Print help
+  -t, --tokens           The max number of tokens generated per message -m, --model            The model to be used [default: text-davinci-003] -h, --help             Print help
   -V, --version          Print version
 </pre>